ScSteffen/CharmNet/README.md

 1. Install [singularity](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html) on your system.
 You can install it anywhere on your computer.

-2. Create a local python environment for CharmNet and install the python requirements in a local virtual environment
+2. Create a local python environment for CharmKiT and install the python requirements in a local virtual environment

     ```
     python3 -m venv ./venv